emonmeena/streamline-cli/README.md

 ![](Preview/avtaar.jpg)
 * version 2.5.2
 ## About
-* An Open Source, Quick and Smart Updater for Programmers' Work-Environment.
+* An open source, quick and smart updater for programming environment.
+A command-line tool.
+GUI promised in later updates.
 * On Developing stage (for Windows OS).
 * Command-line tool (GUI in later updates).
 <!-- ## Idea